 University graduates earn significantly more than diploma holders on average, but the gap narrows in fields where practical skills are valued — and the 3-year polytechnic pathway means diploma holders enter the workforce (and start earning) earlier.

-• Starting salaries — diploma: Polytechnic diploma graduates earn a median starting salary of $2,600-3,000 per month, depending on the field.
-Engineering, IT, and Health Sciences command the higher end.
-Business and Design diplomas tend toward the lower end.
-(Source: MOE graduate employment surveys)
+- Starting salaries — diploma: Polytechnic diploma graduates earn a median starting salary of $3,000 per month (2025 Graduate Employment Survey), with Engineering, IT, and Health Sciences at the higher end and Business and Design diplomas toward the lower end

-• Starting salaries — degree: University degree holders earn a median starting salary of $4,200-4,800 per month.
+- Starting salaries — degree: University degree holders earn a median starting salary of $4,500 per month (2025 Joint Graduate Employment Survey).
 STEM degrees (Computing, Engineering) and professional degrees (Medicine, Law) command higher starting pay

 How to Make the Decision